Population protocols with unreliable communication: Expressive power of population protocols and related models

 In this section we give an overview of previously known results on expressive power of various models related to population protocols.
 We only consider predicates, i.e. functions with the output values being $\mathrm{true}$ and $\mathrm{false}$ because the statements of the theorems become more straightforward in that case.

 The expressive power of models related to population protocols is expressed in terms of semilinear, $\mathbf{coreMOD}$, and counting predicates.
-Semilinear predicates on tuples of natural numbers can be expressed using the addition function and the order relation.
+Semilinear predicates on tuples of natural numbers can be expressed using the addition function, remainders modulo constants, and the order relation, such as $x+x \geq{} y+3$ or $x\mod 7=3$.
 Roughly speaking, $\mathbf{coreMOD}$ is the class of predicates that become equivalent to modular equality for inputs with only large and zero components.
-Counting predicates are logical combinations of inequalities including one coordinate and one constant each.
+An example could be $(z=1 \wedge x\geq{}y) \vee (x+y \mod 2 = 0)$, a semilinear predicate which becomes a modular equality whenever $z=0$ or $z$ is large (i.e. $z\geq{}2$).
+Counting predicates are logical combinations of inequalities including one coordinate and one constant each, for example, $x\geq{3}$.

 \begin{theorem}[see \cite{journals/dc/AngluinAER07} for details] Population protocols and queued transmission protocols can implement precisely semilinear predicates.

 Immediate transmission population protocols and delayed transmission protocols can implement precisely all the semilinear predicates that are also in $\mathbf{coreMOD}$.